I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 2. £x money off Discount

-I’m talking about £x off offers, like the £10 off your first visit Saks is currently marketing.
+I’m talking about £x off offers, like this £10 off your first visit from Saks:

 This can have more impact than the percentage offer we’ve just looked at, as potential clients know immediately what they are saving.